The Confederacy still haunts the campus of Ole Miss

 The administration also adopted a diversity plan that leads with a difficult question: How does the school convince potential minority students and the country that it has not only moved past its stormy racial history but is now welcoming and safe for a diverse student population?

-One of the early goals is to increase minority enrolment and graduation rates, and the University of Mississippi paints a rosy picture.
-Since 2011, the administration remarks in its diversity plan, the school’s minority student enrolment has grown from 19 percent to 25 percent and the number of degrees awarded to black student has risen 30 percent.
+One of the early goals is to increase minority enrollment and graduation rates, and the University of Mississippi paints a rosy picture.
+Since 2011, the administration remarks in its diversity plan, the school’s minority student enrollment has grown from 19 percent to 25 percent and the number of degrees awarded to black students has risen 30 percent.

-But, using Ole Miss’s own enrolment metrics, those numbers are misleading, as their black undergraduate population has dropped more than seven percent while the white student population has grown 23 percent.
+But, using Ole Miss’s own enrollment metrics, those numbers are misleading, as their black undergraduate population has dropped more than 7 percent while the white student population has grown 23 percent.

 Whitman Smith, the director of admissions, said he hopes the state’s flagship university will eventually reflect the population of the state.
 He explained the school has raised its requirements for out-of-state students, who are mostly white, and added a number of new endeavors to attract in-state black students — such as the Mississippi Outreach to Scholastic Talent Conference, which invites rising black high school seniors to visit and explore opportunities on campus.

-Note: CORRECTION (Nov.
-16, 2017, 4:40 p.m.): An earlier version of this article misstated Dylan Wood’s title.
-He is the secretary of the student government, not the attorney general.